-The Kluge-Ruhe Collection is charged with the stewardship of over 1700 objects.
-Collections Manager and Registrar Nicole Anastasi supervises activities relating to the preservation of the collection such as maintaining a specific environment to ensure the longevity of the collection, monitoring and documenting the condition of objects, preparing objects for exhibition and loan, and storing the work appropriately.
+The Kluge-Ruhe Collection is charged with the stewardship of over 1800 objects.
+Collections Manager and Registrar Nicole Wade supervises activities relating to the preservation of the collection such as maintaining a specific environment to ensure the longevity of the collection, monitoring and documenting the condition of objects, preparing objects for exhibition and loan, scheduling conservation treatments and storing the work appropriately.
 The Kluge-Ruhe Collection is proactive in aligning its care of the collection with best practices established by the American Alliance of Museums (AAM).
-Preserving this important collection ensures its continued use by future generations and enables us to provide access to the University community, Australian Aboriginal people, and international artists and scholars.
+Preserving this important collection ensures its continued use by future generations and enables us to provide access to the University community, Indigenous Australian people, and international artists and scholars.

 Bark Painting Selected as One of Virginia’s “Top Ten Endangered Artifacts”

 In September 2011, the Virginia Association of Museums hosted a competition among Virginia museums to raise awareness about preserving artifacts in the care of museums, libraries and archives throughout the Commonwealth.
 The Kluge-Ruhe Collection nominated Djarrakpi Story (1966) by Narritjin Maymuru for the competition, and this piece was selected as one of ten winners.
 The painting shows signs of deterioration, particularly in areas where the pigment is flaking off the surface.
 The painting’s selection as a winner has increased awareness of the Kluge-Ruhe Collection as an important site for public history and conservation in Virginia.

 In 2009 the Kluge-Ruhe Collection participated in the Museum Assessment Program, which is designed to help museums assess their collections care program in relation to best practices in the museum world.
 Acting on the recommendations set forth by MAP places the museum in a position for future grant funding.